+44 1865 615351

 Mathematical Finance, (Martingale) Optimal Transport, (Robust) Statistics, Numerical Methods

-I am a third-year DPhil student in the Mathematical and Computational Finance Group.
+I have moved to Columbia University, where I am an Assistant Professor in the Statistics Department.
+Before, I was a DPhil student in the Mathematical and Computational Finance Group.
 My research is focused on the robust approach to Mathematical Finance, which does not start with an a priori model but rather with the information available in the markets.
-My project is supervised by Prof. Jan Obloj.
+My project was supervised by Prof. Jan Obloj.

 2017-2018: Tutor for Statistics, Advanced Financial Data Analysis

 2016-2017: Teaching Assistant for B8.2 Continuous Martingales and Stochastic Calculus, Advanced Financial Data Analysis, Econometrics of Volatility

 March 2020: G-Research PhD Prize in Maths and Data Science

 D. Bartl, S. Drapeau, J. Obloj, J. Wiesel.
 Robust uncertainty sensitivity analysis.
 Available at arXiv:2006.12022.

 J. Backhoff, D. Bartl, M. Beiglböck, J. Wiesel.
 Estimating processes in adapted Wasserstein distance.
 Available at arXiv:2002.07261.

 S. Cohen, M. Tegner and J.Wiesel.
 Bounding quantiles of Wasserstein distance between true and empirical measure.
 Available at arXiv:1907.02006.

 J. Wiesel.
 Continuity of the martingale optimal transport problem on the real line.
 Available at arXiv:1905.04574.

 J. Obloj and J. Wiesel.
 A unified framework to modelling financial markets in discrete time.
 Available at arXiv:1808.06430.